-We put together some sample files to help you get started—.
+We put together some sample files to help you get started—you can download them here.
 Imagine you’re a designer, and you’re receiving clean, coded files from your production editorial team.
 (For non-publishing folks, “clean and coded” means that the text has been copyedited, cleaned up, and all the paragraphs have been labeled as titles, plain text, quotes, and so on.)*

 If you use a Google account, creating a Hederis account is as simple as signing in with Google, but you also have the option of filling out a sign-up form using any email address, and choosing your own password.
 Since Typeset is still in beta, we don’t ask for a credit card and there are no extra steps required to sign up aside from confirming your email address.

 After you sign in, the first thing you should see is your list of projects, which is probably empty.
 Press the “Create a New Typeset Project” button at the bottom of the screen to create a new project.
 (You can also create a new Convert project, which is our pure automation product—you can read about it here.)

 A form will pop up, prompting you to enter a title, author name, and ISBNs.
 Type anything you like here!
 If you don’t have an ISBN, you can just type “000000” in those fields.

 Click “Create New Project,” and wait to be taken to your new Project Dashboard.

 After you create your new project, you’ll immediately be taken to your Project Dashboard, where you can manage your book assets (like cover images and Word documents) and set some basic export options that might change frequently.*

 *If you get an error saying you don’t have access to your project, try hitting the refresh button on your browser and then try again. #betaproblems :D

 Let’s upload a cover now.
 On the dashboard, click to open up “Step 1: Upload a Cover.”